-- Vaccinations such as shingles, HPV, Flu, pneumonia, Herpes Zoster, TDAP (whooping cough) - Prenatal & pediatric prescription vitamins - Prescription female oral contraceptives - Insulin, diabetic supplies (such as lancets, syringes, test strips), insulin pumps, and insulin pump supplies. - Insulin pumps and supplies are covered under the pharmacy benefit's base day and quantity limits, subject to copayments, deductibles, or coinsurance. - Orally Administered Chemotherapy: The Copayment, after deductible, or Coinsurance amount for orally administered chemotherapy drugs will be consistent with the drug's formulary tier for retail, home delivery and Specialty pharmacy; and in accordance with NRS 695G.167, the cost will not exceed \$100 per prescription for a 30-day supply. - Prescription drugs irregularly dispensed for purposes of synchronization of chronic medication pursuant to the provisions of NRS 695G.1665 - Refills for topical ophthalmic products consistent with the provisions of NRS 695G.172: - (a) After 21 days or more but before 30 days after receiving any 30-day supply of the product; (b) After 42 days or more but before 60 days after receiving any 60-day supply of the product; or (c) After 63 days or more but before 90 days after receiving any 90-day supply of the product. - Medically necessary prescription drugs to treat sickle cell disease and its variants - Human papillomavirus testing and vaccination.
+- Vaccinations such as shingles, HPV, Flu, pneumonia, Herpes Zoster, TDAP (whooping cough) - Prenatal & pediatric prescription vitamins - Prescription female oral contraceptives - Hormone therapy drugs: The following male to female drugs are covered: Estrace, Estradiol, Delestrogen, and Spironolactone.
+The following female to male drugs are covered: Testosterone Cypionate, Androgel Gel Pump, and Depo Testosterone.
+May require prior authorization. - Insulin, diabetic supplies (such as lancets, syringes, test strips), insulin pumps, and insulin pump supplies. - Insulin pumps and supplies are covered under the pharmacy benefit's base day and quantity limits, subject to copayments, deductibles, or coinsurance. - Quantity limits include, but are not limited to, one Omni pod Kit within a rolling 720 days, and a maximum of 15 pods within a 21-day period. - Orally Administered Chemotherapy: The Copayment, after deductible, or Coinsurance amount for orally administered chemotherapy drugs will be consistent with the drug's formulary tier for retail, home delivery and Specialty pharmacy; and in accordance with NRS 695G.167, the cost will not exceed \$100 per prescription for a 30-day supply. - Prescription drugs irregularly dispensed for purposes of synchronization of chronic medication pursuant to the provisions of NRS 695G.1665 - Refills for topical ophthalmic products consistent with the provisions of NRS 695G.172: - (a) After 21 days or more but before 30 days after receiving any 30-day supply of the product; (b) After 42 days or more but before 60 days after receiving any 60-day supply of the product; or (c) After 63 days or more but before 90 days after receiving any 90-day supply of the product. - Medically necessary prescription drugs to treat sickle cell disease and its variants - Human papillomavirus testing and vaccination.